jdrichardsappacad/react-2021/week-14/practices/00-es6-modules/README.md

 `createParagraphContent` is already being exported from this file as the default export.
 Back in `main.js`, import the `createParagraphContent` function as `createParagraph` to match the name that was used in the `main` function.
-Refresh the page to see
+Refresh the page to see the updated page and next error.

 This next error requires you to import the `createLoremIpsumParagraphContent` function from the `modules/create-paragraph-content.js` file.
 Going back to the